You can also configure the environment where the job is to be executed.

-NOTE: When you run a job in Cloud Dataprep by TRIFACTA INC., the job is queued and executed on Cloud Dataflow.
-Cloud Dataprep by TRIFACTA INC. observes the job in progress and reports progress as needed back into the application.
-Cloud Dataprep by TRIFACTA INC. does not control the execution of the job.
+NOTE: If the job is executed in an environment other than Trifacta Photon, the job is queued for execution in the environment.
+Jobs executed on a remote cluster may incur additional overhead to spin up execution nodes, which is typically within 10-15 seconds.
+During job execution, Dataprep by Trifacta observes the job in progress and reports progress as needed back into the application.
+Dataprep by Trifacta does not control the execution of the job.

 Tip: Jobs can be scheduled for periodic execution through Flow View page.
 For more information, see Add Schedule Dialog.

 Tip: Columns that have been hidden in the Transformer page still appear in the generated output.
 Before you run a job, you should verify that all currently hidden columns are ok to include in the output.

 Select the environment where you wish to execute the job.
 Some of the following environments may not be available to you.
 These options appear only if there are multiple accessible running environments.

 NOTE: Running a job executes the transformations on the entire dataset and saves the transformed data to the specified location.
 Depending on the size of the dataset and available processing resources, this process can take a while.

 Tip: The application attempts to identify the best running environment for you.
 You should choose the default option, which factors in the available environments and the size of your dataset to identify the most efficient processing environment.

 Photon: Executes the job in Photon, an embedded running environment hosted on the same server as the Dataprep by Trifacta.

 NOTE: Jobs that are executed on Trifacta Photon may be limited to run for a maximum of 10 minutes, after which they fail with a timeout error.
 If your job fails due to this limit, please switch to running the job on Dataflow.